-In Norton's 10 years as head coach, Georgia has won 16 individual national titles, including seven in the last two years (2013 - Shaunae Miller, indoor 400m; Freya Jones, javelin), earned 192 All-America certificates, won 70 SEC individual titles, and the men's and women's teams have achieved a total of 20 top-25 finishes in NCAA competition.
+During Norton's 15 years as head coach, Georgia has won 25 individual national titles, including seven in the last two years (2013 - Shaunae Miller, indoor 400m; Freya Jones, javelin), earned 192 All-America certificates and captured 108 SEC individual titles.
+The men and women's teams have also achieved a total of 29 top-25 NCAA finishes during this span.

-Over the last four years, Norton and his coaching staff further established Georgia's program as one of the elite program's in the nation.
-The Lady Bulldogs claimed both the SEC indoor and SEC outdoor titles in 2006, finished with four NCAA individual championships and four top-10 team finishes at the NCAA Championships.
-The Bulldog men and women also combined to rack up 27 SEC individual crowns during the last four seasons.
-Georgia also claimed its first NCAA men's javelin title during the 2008 outdoor season and Chris Hill, who went on to win the 2009 USA Championships, was able to accomplish that feat yet again during the 2009 campaign.
+Over the last nine years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
+The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with nine NCAA individual crowns and seven top-10 team finishes at the NCAA Championships during those years.
+Georgia also combined to rack up 58 SEC individual crowns during the last nine seasons.

-In 2006, the Lady Bulldogs grabbed their first South Regional title and took 15th at the NCAA Championships.
+In 2006, the Lady Bulldog cross country team grabbed their first South Regional title and took 15th at the NCAA Championships.
 The Georgia women, who saw Natalie Picchetti earn All-American honors, returned to the NCAA meet for the fourth consecutive time in 2007 after Sarah Madebach won the school's first SEC individual title.
 Kristie Krueger added another All-America certificate for the Lady Bulldog XC crew in 2010 after winning her own SEC crown.

 Norton, who began coaching in 1981 as a graduate assistant at Indiana, has had success at all three of the schools where he has coached.
 While at Indiana from 1981-85, the Hoosiers won three Big Ten Indoor Championships and an outdoor Big Ten Championship.

 Before coming to Athens, Norton served as an assistant coach at Northern Arizona University from 1985-89.
 He coached NAU's jumpers and sprinters (a group which featured NFL speedsters Mike Haynes, David Lang and Shawn Collins), while serving as an instructor in both physical education and journalism.
 During his tenure at Northern Arizona, the program had a very successful five-year period.
-Out of the Big Sky Conference, Northern Arizona won four indoor and outdoor men's conference championships, three women's indoor conference championships, two outdoor women's championships, four men's cross country championships and three women's cross country championships.
+Out of the Big Sky Conference, Northern Arizona won four men's conference championships, three women's indoor conference championships, two outdoor women's championships, seven cross country championships.

-While at Georgia, he has produced a steady stream of All-American jumpers, including 2008 Olympians Levern Spencer and Patricia Sylvester.
+While at Georgia, he has produced a steady stream of All-American jumpers, including 2008 and 2012 Olympian Levern Spencer and 2008 Olympian Patricia Sylvester.
 Norton was instrumental in 2006 with the pair listed above racking up four All-American certificates and four SEC individual titles.
 The Lady Bulldogs won a pair of SEC jump titles in 2013 and collected five All-America certificates.
-In 1995, Georgia's jumpers enjoyed one of their best seasons ever, collecting five All-America awards while winning three SEC crowns, thanks to the efforts of Thad Hood, Icolyn Kelly, Reeta Laaksonen and Dillon Phelps.
+In 1995, Georgia's jumpers enjoyed one of their best seasons ever, registering another five All-America awards while winning three SEC crowns, thanks to the efforts of Thad Hood, Icolyn Kelly, Reeta Laaksonen and Dillon Phelps.
 Laaksonen and Phelps added more such honors in 1996 and Sylvester came away with her first conference title in 2005.
 Norton has also guided other nationally-renowned jumpers including Celly Martinez, Latifah Long, Krysha Bayley, Volker Mai, Hyleas Fountain, Ryan Sheppard, Patrick Thavelin, Wolfgang Kreissig, Marcus Bailey, Tasha Mahone and Antonio Saunders.